relisher/eMerge/README.md

-**Sociable** will blow your mind with Kairos and Facebook.
+**Sociable** will blow your mind.

 ### What it does

-Sociable allows for people to find each others Facebook profiles with something as simple as a photograph.
-This app integrates Facebook Login, Facebook Graph API, and Kairos.
+Sociable lets you add new friends on Facebook instantly with just a photo.
+It integrates Facebook Login, Facebook Graph API, and Kairos facial recognition to provide a smooth yet exhilarating experience.

 Find the app at this link: